Lloyd D. Newell

 In 1990, Newell was appointed host of Music and the Spoken Word by Gordon B. Hinckley, who was then a counselor in the First Presidency of the Church of Jesus Christ of Latter-day Saints.
-Since May 2021, Newell has been serving as a counselor in a stake presidency.
+From May 2021 to January 2024, Newell was a counselor in a stake presidency.

+On December 10, 2023, Newell announced his departure from Music and the Spoken Word in the summer of 2024 to serve as president of the California Los Angeles Mission.

+Newell's last broadcast was on June 16, 2024.
+His successor will be Derrick Porter.